USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 project, and his original R package can be found on
 <a href="https://github.com/pwu97/SDGmapR" target="_blank">Github</a>.
-At USC, Brian Tinsley, Alison Chen and Dr. Julie Hopper in the Office of Sustainability have been working to develop this package further and raise sustainability awareness in higher education by mapping USC course descriptions to the
+At USC, Brian Tinsley, Alison Chen and Dr. Julie Hopper in the Office of Sustainability switched to using the new text2sdg package to raise sustainability awareness in higher education by mapping USC course descriptions to the
 <a href="https://sdgs.un.org/goals" target="_blank">United Nations